pacificclimate/pdp/doc/source/faq.rst

 We want the data portal to be useful and used by fellow scientists and researchers, and we'd love to help you to make that possible.
 If you have completely read the user docs and still need help, you're welcome to fill out a support issue and we'll try our best to help you out.
 Follow the guidelines in our :ref:`bug reporting guide <how-to-report-bugs>`, but tag the issue as "help wanted" instead of "bug".
 Please respect our time by keeping your questions succinct, specific and direct.
 If you do, there will be a greater probability that someone will take on the ticket.
 Open-ended questions titled "help me!!!111" questions will likely be ignored.

+We have given several presentations about the data portal throughout its development.
+While they may not help you *use* the data portal, you are welcome to check out the slides and videos:

+* James Hiebert addresses FOSS4G 2014 about why `Serving high-resolution sptatiotemporal climate data is hard <http://vimeo.com/106231595>`_
+* James Hiebert speaks to PCIC staff about `version 2.0 of the PCIC Data Portal <http://www.slideshare.net/james_hiebert/hiebert-20140218-notes>`_
+* James Hiebert addresses FOSS4G NA 2013 about `Web Delivery of Giant Climate Data Sets to Facilitate Open Science <http://www.slideshare.net/james_hiebert/web-delivery-of-giant-climate-data-sets-to-facilitate-open-science>`_
+* James Hiebert speaks at AGU 2012 about `Web Services for Open Meteorological Data in British Columbia <http://www.slideshare.net/james_hiebert/hiebert>`_

 Where can I report a bug or request a feature?
 ----------------------------------------------